 If you wish to have the built-in Python v2.7 install exposed for use, use the command:

-• Not all Node.js modules will work under Windows, check the install output carefully for any errors.
+Notes:- Not all Node.js modules will work under Windows, check the install output carefully for any errors.

-• During the install some errors may be reported by the node-gypcommand.
+command.
 These are typically non-fatal errors and are related to optional dependenciesthat require a compiler in order to build them.
 Node-RED will work without theseoptional dependencies.
-If you get fatal errors, first check that you installed the windows-build-tools module and that you have closed and opened your command prompt window.
+If you get fatal errors, first check that you installed thewindows-build-tools

 Install Printer Ibm 9068-a03 Di Windows 7 Download